na-na-hi/renget/archive/smgenlorePh2P2.md

    It was so easy in fact, Tsukuyomi's egotistical autism now feels hollow about the victory.
 It's as if he didn't get what he really wanted in the end, despite winning.
    He stares at the burning Ise Shrine and smugly (yet emptily) chuckles that his bitchy older sister won't be able to stop his ~~autism~~ plans now with her annoying co-workers... and how he's... like.... totally going to solo Cthulhu... after Olympus weakens Cthulhu for him... or something...

    From a nearby rafter, Danzaburou drunkenly calls him a huge dumb faggot an offers him a drink.
-Tsukuyomi reactively goes to kill him with a shuriken just because he's there, but only hits a statue; before Danzaburou pledges allegiance to Tsukuyomi from behind said statue.
+Tsukuyomi reactively goes to kill him with a shuriken just because he's there *(LEAVE NO DISRESPECT UNANSWERED FOR!)*, but only hits a statue; before Danzaburou pledges allegiance to Tsukuyomi from behind said statue.
    Danza and Tsukuyomi then have a drink of sake *(tl;dr Japanese beer)* at the end of the world.
-Danza gives some sage advice that Tsukuyomi that one does not simply defeat Cthulhu, and he should sit back and just enjoy the time he has left with company, instead of getting into fights with his siblings *(even though.... well, they're all inferrably dead now, now that Amaterasu is dead)*.
+Danza gives some sage advice to Tsukuyomi, that one does not simply defeat Cthulhu, and he should sit back and just enjoy the time he has left with company, instead of getting into fights with his siblings *(even though.... well, they're all inferrably dead right now)*.
 Perhaps even, if things recover, he should appreciate what little time and offerings others can spare some for him *(God and Mortal alike)*, instead of scorning them for the time they're unable to give him.
 Tsukuyomi evidently takes heed of this wisdom and grows from the experience (for now), as his spergout ends here, his Worshippower-thieving not spreading to the rest of the world.

    *You wouldn't know this \*slightly important\* ~~side-arc finale~~ 'offscreen' detail if you were just reading the lore via GN and watching the cutscenes... because much of it was in Danza's fucking design breakdown.
 This is how scattered the lore is, you can thank me later.
 In fact, I'm genuinely convinced that unironically only 1/3rd of the Smite FRIENDS lore was actually released and that there may have been other things going on; given it's event was in a similar coding format to the later Yuletide 'Minor Event' that ran alongside the next arc's Odyssey - for which likewise, far more Lore was datamined as oppose to actually released.
 Believe you me, I've scraped through everywhere you can think of to find what could possibly remain; but we can blame dogshit coding and nobody caring about the lore at the time as for why it's installments were never released.
 And, you can't datamine something that isn't in the game any more.*